karmab/kcli/doc/index.md

 Within a net section, you can use name, nic, IP, mac, mask, gateway and alias as keys.

 You can also use  *noconf: true* to only add the nic with no configuration done in the vm

+Fore coreos based vms, You can also use  *etcd: true* to auto configure etcd on the corresponding nic

 Up to 4 IPS can also be provided on command line when creating a single vm (with the flag -1, -2, -3,-4,...)